AparnaRaj23/tindog/README.md

 # TinDog
 Website for a fictional application named TinDog (Tinder for dogs).
+It allows the user to find other dogs from different owners nearby in the swipe left/right style made famous by Tinder.

 # Deployment
 Deployed Website: https://aparnaraj23.github.io/TinDog/